Shareholders & Share Structure

 - To vote for the corporation’s Board of Directors.

-There can be a small or large number of shareholders, depending on the maximum number allowed in a company, which is also set in the charter.
-By now, you might know that the shareholders purchase the shares in a company to earn a profit from the business either through the appreciation in the market price of the shares or the dividends given by the company.
-The shareholders also obtain control over the business by purchasing the shares and have a say in the decision of the company.
 In case the business is about to be sold or liquefied, the shareholders of the corporation have the rights to any of the outstanding assets over debt.
-Basically, the creditors are given from the assets or proceeds of the company to cover the debts, and if there is anything left, the remaining assets are then distributed amongst the shareholders as per their relative holdings of ownership of the company.
-If there aren’t any remaining assets after the creditors have been paid, the shareholders would not receive back money for their investments.
+Basically, the creditors are given from the assets or proceeds of the company to cover the debts, and if there is anything left over, the remaining assets are then distributed amongst the shareholders as per their relative holdings of ownership of the company.
+If there aren’t any remaining assets after the creditors have been paid, the shareholders would not receive money back for their investments.

 Now that you have understood all about shares and the shareholders, let us understand the different types of share that are available in the stock market.

-Ordinary shares are the most basic types of share, which is divided with an equal par value and has the same obligations and rights.
-The rights include the ones like the rights to receive dividends and the rights to be a part of the management of the company by voting for the shareholders at the meetings of the shareholders.
-The rights of ordinary shareholders to get dividends are normally subject to the rights of the preference shareholders and bondholders.
-This is also called the common stock.
-In short, the owners of these shares have the following rights:
+Ordinary shares are the most basic types of shares, which is divided with an equal par value and has the same obligations and rights as other ordinary shares.
+The rights include the rights to receive dividends and the rights to be a part of the management of the company by voting for the shareholders at the Annual general meeting.

 - receive equal dividends;